fpvpilot08-star/DIY-Direct-Drive-Force-Feedback-Wheel-for-Simulators/README.md

 ### Repository Contents
 - Full BOM.csv with prices and links
 - KiCad wiring schematic
 - 3D models (.STEP files)
-- OpenFFBoard tuning notes
-- Build photos
+- Instructions for assembly and 3d printing

+Safety risks:
+-High Torque motor, it can break you wrist or bruise it bad, use common sense -60V system, if there are any damaged wires or incorrectly wired, it can cause a fire or electrical shock

 This is still a work in progress and I am figuring stuff out.
 Please let me know if I am doing anything wrong and can improve on or change.